awsdocs/amazon-lex-developer-guide/doc_source/context-mgmt-request-attribs.md

 + `SSML`—The message contains text formatted for voice output\.
 + `CustomPayload`—The message contains a custom format that you have created for your client\.
 You can define the payload to meet the needs of your application\.

 Amazon Lex returns only messages with the specified type in the `Message` field of the response\.
 You can set more than one value by separating values with a comma\.
 If you are using message groups, every message group must contain at least one message of the specified type\.
 Otherwise, you get a `NoUsableMessageException` error\.
-For more information, see [Message Groups](howitworks-manage-prompts.md#message-groups)\.
+For more information, see [Message GroupsMessage groups ](howitworks-manage-prompts.md#message-groups)\.

 **Note**
 The `x-amz-lex:accept-content-types` request attribute has no effect on the contents of the HTML body\.
 The contents of a `PostText` operation response is always plain UTF\-8 text\.
 The body of a `PostContent` operation response contains data in the format set in the `Accept` header in the request\.